-About WGNOThe station was sold to Communications Corp. of the South in 1971; after the purchase was finalized, the station changed its call letters to WGNO-TV on March 9, 1972.
-Around this time, the station began running more off-network syndicated sitcoms and westerns, along with a moderate amount of cartoons.
-The station expanded its programming schedule to about 12 hours each day by 1972, then began signing on at 10:00 a.m. in 1974; WGNO expanded its daily programming hours to about 19 hours a day by 1975.
-The station was sold to Seymour Smith and his family in 1976, continuing to program a general entertainment format with vintage sitcoms, older movies and religious programs.
+About WGNOThe station was sold to Communications Corp. of the South in 1971, and on March 9, 1972, the station changed its call letters to WGNO-TV.
+Around this time, the station began to air more off-network syndicated sitcoms and westerns, as well as a small quantity of cartoons.
+By 1972, the station had increased its programming schedule to roughly 12 hours per day, then began signing on at 10:00 a.m. in 1974; by 1975, WGNO had expanded its regular programming hours to nearly 19 hours per day.
+Seymour Smith and his family purchased the station in 1976 and continued to run a general entertainment programming with classic comedies, older movies, and religious programs.

-WGNO began to be carried on many cable providers in southern Louisiana (including within the Baton Rouge market) during the 1970s, before it was replaced by Atlanta-based superstation WTCG.
-In 1981, WGNO also ran business news programming from the Financial News Network.
-From 1982 to 1987, WGNO aired a series of public service announcements featuring a character called "Tom Foote"; Tom was a local entertainer seen in area schools and in the French Quarter.
-For a time, the station produced an hour-long program called Tom Foote's Video Clubhouse, as well as News for Kids, produced by Foote.
+WGNO was carried by numerous cable providers in southern Louisiana (including the Baton Rouge region) until it was displaced by Atlanta-based superstation WTCG in the 1970s.
+In 1981, WGNO aired Financial News Network business news programs.
+From 1982 until 1987, WGNO ran a series of public service advertisements starring "Tom Foote," a local performer who could be seen at neighborhood schools and the French Quarter.
+For a while, the station aired an hour-long program called Tom Foote's Video Clubhouse, as well as Foote's News for Kids.

-WGNO was purchased by Glendive Media in 1978, who would in turn sell the station to Tribune Broadcasting in 1983.
-By coincidence, the station's callsign reflects a connection with Tribune's flagship television station in Chicago, WGN-TV (whose own call letters stand for "World's Greatest Newspaper", in reference to the longtime slogan of the company's founding newspaper, the Chicago Tribune); however, channel 26 had the "WGN" lettering in its callsign twelve years before Tribune even bought the station; this connection, coupled with the fact that two other Tribune-owned television stations also incorporated the "WGN" name in their callsigns (Denver's KWGN-TV and Atlanta's WGNX (now WGCL-TV), the former of which remains owned by the company), channel 26 kept the WGNO call letters.
-Under Tribune, the station continued to grow, and WGNO remained the leading independent station in the market even as other competitors signed on the air—WNOL-TV (channel 38) in March 1984 and later, WCCL (channel 49, now Ion Television owned-and-operated station WPXL-TV) in March 1989.
-WGNO reportedly turned down an offer by Fox to become a charter affiliate of the network, prior to its October 1986 launch; Fox programming instead went to WNOL, which its then-owners TVX Broadcast Group used as leverage to get Fox to sign a deal to affiliate with the majority of the company's independent stations.
-The station dropped the "-TV" suffix from the callsign on August 17, 1988.
+Glendive Media bought WGNO in 1978, and the station was then sold to Tribune Broadcasting in 1983.
+By coincidence, the station's call letters reflect a connection with Tribune's flagship television station in Chicago, WGN-TV (whose own call letters stand for "World's Greatest Newspaper," in reference to the company's founding newspaper, the Chicago Tribune); however, channel 26 had the "WGN" lettering in its callsign twelve years before Tribune even bought the station; The station grew under Tribune ownership, and WGNO remained the market's largest independent station even when additional competitors got on the air—WNOL-TV (channel 38) in March 1984 and subsequently, WCCL (channel 49, now Ion Television owned-and-operated station WPXL-TV) in March 1989.
+Prior to the network's October 1986 launch, WGNO reportedly turned down an offer from Fox to become a charter affiliate; Fox programming instead went to WNOL, which its then-owners TVX Broadcast Group used as leverage to get Fox to sign a deal to affiliate with the majority of the company's independent stations.
+On August 17, 1988, the station deleted the "-TV" suffix from its call letters.